oxblixxx/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Creating a postgres database usin the CLI

-In the prior week, we included Postgresql database image in our docker-compose.yml and in the gitpod.yml, there is the task to install postgresql.
+In the prior week, I included Postgresql database image in our docker-compose.yml and in the gitpod.yml, there is the task to install postgresql.

 configure aws credentials then open the terminal, copy and and paste the below code, stopping the database on AWS console ensentially stops it for 7days of which it starts automatically.